Gonçalo Castelo-Branco Group – research and publications

-Our research group is interested in the molecular mechanisms defining the epigenetic state of stem/progenitor cells.
-We are particularly focused on how interplay between transcription factors, non-coding RNAs and chromatin modifying enzymes contributes to the transition between epigenetic states in oligodendrocyte precursor cells, with the aim to design epigenetic based-therapies to induce regeneration (remyelination) in demyelinating diseases, such as multiple sclerosis.
+Our research group is interested in the molecular mechanisms defining the transcriptomic and epigenomic states of oligodendrocyte lineage cells.
+We are particularly focused on how interplay between transcription factors, non-coding RNAs and chromatin modifying enzymes contributes to the transition between epigenetic states in oligodendroglia, with the aim to design epigenetic based-therapies to induce regeneration/remyelination and prevent neuroinflammation in demyelinating diseases, such as MS.

 All cells in a given organism are derived from a single cell (zygote) and thereby share an identical genome.
 Additional layers of epigenetic information overlaid on the genome achieve the plethora of cellular phenotypes present in development and in the adult body.
 This epigenetic information is stored at the level of chromatin, the complex where nuclear DNA is packaged together with histones.
 DNA methylation and post-translational modifications at histones define the epigenetic state of a cell and ultimately cell fate, by controlling key processes, including transcription.
 Non-coding RNAs have also emerged recently as key regulators of chromatin and cell fate.